fybrik/fybrik/docs/BackwardCompatibility.md

 the `./charts/fybrik/adminconfig` or direct changes in the `fybrik-adminconfig` configmap.
 However, fybrik updates will overwrite these changes.
 We have to provide a different mechanism, which will automatically merge default and user defined settings.

+## Infrastructure Attributes and IT Config Policies
+Infrastructure attributes are defined in [infrastructure.json](https://github.com/fybrik/fybrik/tree/master/charts/fybrik/files/adminconfig/infrastructure.json).
+While the values of metrics and attributes defined in this file may be customized, the scheme should be always backward compatible.
+[IT config policies](https://fybrik.io/v1.1/concepts/config-policies/) are written in Rego files.
+Each file defines a package `adminconfig` that matches the current rule structure used by Fybrik.
+Any changes to the structure that break backward compatibility will result in defining a new package `adminconfig.vXXX` where XXX denotes the package version.

 ## Format of Fybrik log files
 Fybrik, during its running produces log files.
 The files are output of Fybrik execution, so we don't have to define a